 If you would've told 18-year-old me that she would be diagnosed with ADHD at 25, I wouldn't have believed you.
 Although I'd heard of the disorder, to me, ADHD was something that only affected white boys.
 The belief I held about ADHD is unsurprising when you look at the research.
-Up until very recently, ADHD researchers exclusively studied the experiences of white school-aged boys from middle-class American families.
+Until recently, ADHD researchers exclusively studied the experiences of white school-aged boys from middle-class America.

-Given what we know of racial inequality, it is no surprise to know that this disparity impacts Black girls and women the most.
-That said, this disparity affects all people of color, but Black people are especially underrepresented and underdiagnosed within the ADHD community.
-There is also a prevailing stigma within BIPOC (Black, Indigenous, and People of Color) communities which can have an effect on the handling and treatment of ADHD in individuals.
+Given what we know of racial inequality, it's no surprise to know that this disparity impacts Black girls and Black women the most.
+There's also a stigma within BIPOC (Black, Indigenous,3 and People of Color4) communities which can have an effect on the handling and treatment of ADHD.

 *a few days late. #ADHD

 Six Black celebrities with inspirational ADHD success stories

 Note: Keeping in mind the erasure of Black girls and women with ADHD, I've intentionally included more women.

 1. Simone Biles

 Hitting the gold once again with a top spot in our list, Simone Biles is the most decorated American gymnast of all time.5 To date, she's won 19 World Championship gold medals, 4 Olympic gold medals and much more in-between.

 She was diagnosed with ADHD in childhood and has been taking medication for it ever since.
 Behind the scenes, Simone has spoken out against ADHD stigma, as well as encouraging young people to own their disorder.

 Although he’s more commonly known as the leading member of The Black Eyed Peas, Will.i.am is also an incredible solo artist.